 The Magic City Wellness Center accepts most major health insurance plans as well as private pay.
 Please contact us for specific questions about insurance coverage.

-The Mission of The Magic City Wellness Center is to provide wellness and medical care for the LGBTQ community in a safe, welcoming and affirming environment.
+The Mission of The Magic City Wellness Center is to provide wellness and medical care for the LGBTQ community and their allies in a safe, welcoming and affirming environment.